JaimeStill/offline-platform/docs/updates/02-platform.md

 ## Schematics Updates

-1. Delete the `node_cache` and `node_modules` directories.
+1. Delete the `node_cache` and `node_modules` directories, as well as the `package-lock.json` file.
-2. Execute the `update-deps.cmd` script.
+2. Run `ncu -u`.
+3. Run `npm i`
-3. Run `npm run build`.
+4. Run `npm run build`.
-4. Fix any schematics source files affected by the update.
+5. Fix any schematics source files affected by the update.
-5. Annotate changelog entries for any files that were affected.
+6. Annotate changelog entries for any files that were affected.
     * This can be determined my checking for source control markings.

 ## Update Setup

 1. Generate the following project using the updated schematic:

+  > The Schematics CLI was updated to automatically convert schema arguments to kebab-case.
+For instance, the `serverName` argument is now provided as `--server-name` when executing schematics.

     ```bash
-    schematics .:platform update --serverName=Update --debug=false --skipGit
+    schematics .:platform update --server-name=Update --debug=false --skip-git
     ```

 2. Once all of the files have been generated and the npm dependencies have been installed, move the directory out of the **offline-platform** directory and open in VS Code.